exograph/exograph/docs/docs/authentication/configuration.md

 # Configuration

 With JWT-based authentication, the token issuer signs JWT claims, and receivers (an Exograph server, for example) check its validity.
 Exograph supports two authentication methods out of the box: symmetric key and OpenID Connect.

-With either form, the clients pass the `Authorization` header with the JWT token to the GraphQL endpoint with each request.
 On the Exograph model side, both methods work identically with the `@jwt` annotation, so nothing changes in the application code.

+With the default configuration, the clients pass the `Authorization` header with the JWT token to the GraphQL endpoint with each request.
+However, you can change the header name using the `EXO_JWT_SOURCE_HEADER` environment variable.
+If you prefer to pass the token in a cookie, you can set the `EXO_JWT_SOURCE_COOKIE` environment variable.
+It is an error to set both `EXO_JWT_SOURCE_HEADER` and `EXO_JWT_SOURCE_COOKIE` environment variables.

 :::note
 While Exograph has dedicated support for JWT authentication, it is possible to implement other forms of authentication using the `@query` annotation.
 For example, you could extract any header value, such as `X-API-Token`, decode it, and use it in access control rules.
 See [this blog](https://exograph.dev/blog/retrograde-mercury) for an esoteric, yet interesting, example.